sitegeist/Sitegeist.Taxonomy.ElasticSearch/README.md

 ### TaxonomyIndexing

-- `TaxonomyIndexing.extractPathAndParentPathes()` Get an array of taxons-pathes including all parent-taxons for the given taxons-nodes.
+- `TaxonomyIndexing.extractPathAndParentPaths()` Get an array of taxons-pathes including all parent-taxons for the given taxons-nodes.
 - `TaxonomyIndexing.extractIdentifierAndParentIdentifiers()` Get an array of taxons-identifiers including ass all parent-taxons for the given taxons-nodes..

 ### TaxonomySearch